L.L. Bean holds ‘Dog Days of August’ event to raise money, celebrate pups

 “This event is an opportunity to bring out the family dog for games and food, while also supporting a number of organizations in the state,” said Brandon Hillard, an L.L.
 Bean Customer Service Representative.

-The event included a 5K run, live music, and dog competitions.
+The event included a 5K run, live music and dog competitions.

-“The competitions today are run through the DockDogs group,” said Hillard.
+“The competitions today are run through the DockDogs group,” Hillard said.

-The competitions included a long jump, highest jump, and fastest dog.
-Organizers say that proceeds from the 5K go directly towards the Coastal Humane Society and the Lincoln County Animal Shelter.
-Other proceeds from the sales of dog related items at the store went towards helping the Planet Dog Foundation, which helps train service dogs.
+The competitions included a long jump, highest jump and fastest dog.
+Organizers say that proceeds from the 5K go directly toward the Coastal Humane Society and the Lincoln County Animal Shelter.
+Other proceeds from the sales of dog-related items at the store went toward helping the Planet Dog Foundation, which helps train service dogs.

 Organizers say that the event is a perfect way to entertain the entire family.

-“It’s huge, and you see how much joy these animals bring to families, and LL Bean is very family friendly, so it’s a great event that we’re happy to sponsor,” said Hillard.
+“It’s huge, and you see how much joy these animals bring to families, and LL Bean is very family-friendly, so it’s a great event that we’re happy to sponsor,” Hillard said.

 Follow BDN Portland on Facebook for the latest news from Greater Portland.